castingclouds/circuit_breaker-docs/content/docs/cicd/_index.md

 ---
 weight: 6
 bookFlatSection: true
+linkTitle: "CI/CD"
 ---
-# Using Circuit Breaker for CI/CD and Infrastructure
+# Using Circuit Breaker for Infrastructure Management

 While traditional CI/CD tools are optimized for linear pipelines, Circuit Breaker's state-based approach offers unique advantages for modern DevOps practices.
 This guide explores how to leverage Circuit Breaker's capabilities for infrastructure management, CI/CD, and configuration management.